visualjerk/await-promises/README.md

 This module makes testing asynchronious stuff easier.

-You don't have to expose every internally used promises to your tests, just collect them and wait for them all to finish.
+You don't have to worry about every internally used promise in your tests.
+Just collect all promises and wait for them to finish.

 Example with JEST: